-• Police and Criminal Evidence Act (PACE) 2004

-Our officers will have close regard to the requirements set out in the Police and Criminal Evidence Act and any amendments and current and codes relevant to our regulatory enforcement responsibilities.
+Police and Criminal Evidence Act 1984 (Codes of Practice) Order 2004 Our officers will have close regard to the requirements set out in the Police and Criminal Evidence Act and any amendments and current and codes relevant to our regulatory enforcement responsibilities.
 This includes investigation of relevant offences, powers of entry in the course of discharging statutory duties, taking samples to help in gaining necessary evidence and interviewing those suspected of committing offences.

-• Regulation and Investigatory Powers Act (RIPA) 2000
+Regulation and Investigatory Powers Act (RIPA) 2000